 I use interstate rivalry as an entry point for theorizing how interstate conflict contributes to civil war escalation in other states.
 When states associate the foreign-policy orientation of other states with their own security, they are more easily drawn to adopting a proxy in civil conflicts.
 Rivals’ competitive relations make them wary of the spread of their adversaries’ influence, especially in nearby states, and they often intervene to bend the policies of participants and the outcome of the conflict in their favor and away from their rivals’.
 This potential supply of foreign support encourages increased polarization amongst civil conflict actors as they make themselves more attractive as proxies, in turn making intervention more attractive by raising the stakes of the conflict for the rivals.

 I further develop this theory in a formal model of civil conflict bargaining with two interveners.
 A key result of this model is that more closely matched rivals are particularly destabilizing to states in their neighborhood.
 I test the implications of the model using novel data on the spatial distribution of rivalry and interstate conflicts.
 I use case studies of Lebanon in 1958 and Syria in 2011 to further test the implications of the theory.
+In a final chapter, I show that states engaged in rivalries develop greater repressive capacity and are more likely to deploy it against their populations.

 OTHER RESEARCH IN PROGRESS